Calusa: Tools

 The Calusa caught most of their fish with nets.
 Nets were woven with a standard mesh size; nets with different mesh sizes were used seasonally to catch the most abundant and useful fish available.
 The Calusa made bone and shell gauges that they used in net weaving.
 Cultivated gourds were used as net floats, and sinkers and net weights were made from mollusk shells.
 The Calusa also used spears, hooks, and throat gorges to catch fish.
 Well-preserved nets, net floats, and hooks were found at Key Marco, in the territory of the neighboring Muspa tribe.

 Mollusk shells and wood were used to make hammering and pounding tools.
-Mollusk shells and shark teeth were used for grating, cutting, carving and engraving.
+Mollusk shells and shark teeth were used for grating, cutting, carving, and engraving.
 The Calusa wove nets from palm-fiber cord.
-Cord was also made from cabbage palm leaves, saw palmetto trunks, Spanish moss, false sisal (Agave decipiens) and the bark of cypress and willow trees.
+Cord was also made from cabbage palm leaves, saw palmetto trunks, Spanish moss, false sisal (Agave decipiens), and the bark of cypress and willow trees.
 The Calusa also made fish traps, weirs, and fish corrals from wood and cord.
 Artifacts of wood that have been found include bowls, ear ornaments, masks, plaques, "ornamental standards", and a finely carved deer head.
 The plaques and other objects were often painted.
-To date no one has found a Calusa dugout canoe, but it is speculated that such vessels would have been constructed from cypress or pine, as used by other Florida tribes.
+To date, no one has found a Calusa dugout canoe, but such vessels could have been constructed from cypress or pine, as used by other Florida tribes.
 The process of shaping the boat was achieved by burning the middle and subsequently chopping and removing the charred center, using robust shell tools.
-In 1954 a dugout canoe was found during excavation for a middle school in Marathon, Florida.
-It was not conserved and is in poor shape, but it is displayed at the nature center in Marathon.
-It has been speculatively identified as Calusa in origin.
+In 1954, a dugout canoe was found during excavation for a middle school in Marathon, Florida.
+Not conserved and in poor shape, the canoe is now displayed at the Crane Point Museum and Nature Center in Marathon and is tentatively attributed to the Calusa.

 Housing

-The Calusa lived in large, communal houses which were two stories high.
+The Calusa lived in large communal houses, which were two stories high.
 When Pedro Menéndez de Avilés visited the capital in 1566, he described the chief's house as large enough to hold 2,000 without crowding, indicating it also served as the council house.
 When the chief formally received Menéndez in his house, the chief sat on a raised seat surrounded by 500 of his principal men, while his sister-wife sat on another raised seat surrounded by 500 women.
 The chief's house was described as having two big windows, suggesting that it had walls.
-Five friars who stayed in the chief's house in 1697 complained that the roof let in the rain, sun and dew.
+Five friars who stayed in the chief's house in 1697 complained that the roof let in the rain, sun, and dew.
 The chief's house, and possibly the other houses at Calos, were built on top of earthen mounds.
 In a report from 1697, the Spanish noted 16 houses in the Calusa capital of Calos, which had 1,000 residents.